Create an ASI:One compatible Agent using the chatprotocol

 .

-- Make sure you have uAgents package installed
+- Make sure you have uAgents library installed

 .